Web Design I UI/UX Design

 3 weeks

-Overview of initial landing page
+Major Issues from initial landing page

 To view full content of initial landing page, please contact me.